wurmlab/genomicscourse/2020/practicals/reference_genome/assembly.md

 ### In your own time

-Try to figure out what are the tradeoffs between a `de bruijn` graph assembly approach and an `overlap-layout-consensus` assembly approach.
+Try to figure out what are the [tradeoffs between `de bruijn` graph and `overlap-layout-consensus` assembly approaches](https://www.nature.com/articles/nrg3367).